OctoMap/octomap/README.txt

-Octomap:
+Octomap

-A  probabilistic, flexible, and compact 3D mapping library for robotic systems.
+- A probabilistic, flexible, and compact 3D mapping library for robotic systems.

 Authors: K. M. Wurm, A. Hornung, University of Freiburg, Copyright (C) 2009. http://octomap.sourceforge.net/

 License: GNU GPL v2, http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt

 REQUIREMENTS
 ############################

+ * cmake
- * octomap: a regular build environment, cmake
+ * regular build environment

+ viewer:
+ * Qt4
- * viewer: Qt4, QGLViewer
+ * QGLViewer

+ HTML documentation:
+ * doxygen

-   You can install all dependencies on Ubuntu / Debian by running: sudo apt-get install cmake libqt4-dev libqt4-opengl-dev
+ Hint: you can install all dependencies on Ubuntu by running:

-   Since Ubuntu 9.10, there is also a Qt4-linked QGLViewer available which will be used instead of the version in "extern" whenever available.
+       sudo apt-get install cmake doxygen libqt4-dev libqt4-opengl-dev

+       If you are running Ubuntu 9.10 you can use the supplied qglviewer, otherwise it will be compiled from source.
-   To use it, install the Ubuntu package "libqglviewer-qt4-dev".
+       To install it:

- * HTML documentation: doxygen
+       sudo apt-get install libqglviewer-qt4-dev

 INSTALLATION:
 ############################